-- stopping the unlawful conduct of the business in question
+- stop the unlawful conduct of the business in question

-- deterring offending conduct both in the specific business and in the industry more generally
+- deter offending conduct both in the specific business and in the industry more generally

 - encourage the effective use of compliance programs